 Read More: Unsure of the differences between GSM and CDMA?
 You can always learn more with our guide, "CDMA vs. GSM: What's the Difference?"

-When you view web pages, you may encounter automatically-playing ads and videos, animations, and more.
-This eats up data.
-The best solution is to install an Ad Blocker, which you can do directly from the App Store or the Google Play Store.
+When you view web pages, you may encounter automatically-playing ads, YouTube videos, animations, and more.
+This eats up data and - ironically - reduces the playback speeds of the content you actually do want to see.
+The best solution is to install an ad blocker, which you can do directly from the App Store or the Google Play Store.

-There are several ways to speed up a slow Internet connection, but again, if you still are having issues after trying the available methods, then you should consider calling your Internet service provider.
-If the provider cannot help you even then, then you should switch your Internet service provider.
+Now that you've learned how to speed up slow internet, get out there and browse away!
+If you are still having issues after trying the available methods, you should consider calling your internet service provider.
+If the provider cannot help you even then, then you should switch to a different provider.